visualspace/workflow-reference/css/index.rst

 Susy
 ----
-Susy is a responsive grid system for :ref:`compass`.
+Susy is a responsive grid system for Compass_.

 .. seealso::
     * `Using Susy with Yeoman <http://susy.oddbird.net/guides/getting-started/#start-yeoman>`_